• Skip to primary navigation

 Q: How do you build a current source?

-A: The easiest way to build a “crude” current source is to use a voltage source with a series resistor between the source and load, such as an LED.
-The resistor defines the current at the desired level (Figure 5).
+Figure 5 demonstrates the easiest way to build a “crude” current source by using a voltage source with a series resistor between the source and load, such as an LED.
+The resistor defines the current at the desired level.

 However, this method yields the current parallel to an unregulated voltage source, as the current going through the LED is a function of the voltage, the resistor value (and its tolerance and drift), and the vagaries of the LEDs used.
 It also wastes power due to I2R dissipation in the resistor.
 Therefore, it is only used when “on target” performance is not critical, such as when a basic indicator LED is on a panel.